Oban: Fishing

+In 1911 there was "a large increase in the quantity landed, chiefly herrings attributable to steamers operating on the Irish coast, and a moderately successful attempt to establish a herring fishery in May and June.
+Trawling results show a falling off."

 Climate

 As with the rest of the British Isles, Oban experiences a maritime climate with cool summers and mild winters.
 The nearest official Met Office weather station for which online records are available is located at Dunstaffnage, about 2.7 mi north-north-east of Oban town centre.
 Rainfall is high, but thanks to the Gulf Stream, the temperature seldom falls below 0 C.